CMCSS is asking stakeholders to review and provide feedback on the District’s Tennessee Investment in Student Achievement (TISA) accountability plan.

 It is extremely important that all students, employees, and the community self-screen for COVID-19 symptoms prior to visiting any CMCSS facility.
 Additionally, it is extremely important that parents/guardians do not send their child to school if they are awaiting results of a COVID-19 test or are exhibiting a new on-set of symptoms related to COVID-19.

+Please note: This article was originally posted during a previous school year.
+Information and/or dates from past events may be not be relevant for the current school year.
 Please see below for several reopening updates for all students with sections below for CMCSS K-12 Virtual and traditional-specific updates.
 Updates for ALL students: IMPORTANT UPDATE: Laptops for K-12 The Clarksville-Montgomery County School System will provide all K-12 students, both traditional and virtual, with a laptop for the 2020-21 academic year.
 CMCSS district leaders are committed to providing all students access to instruction no matter the conditions of the COVID-19 pandemic.
 The CMCSS Technology Department reallocated resources making it possible for kindergarten and first-grade students who chose the traditional model to now be assigned a device.
 In the event that a school may move to the remote learning model under the Continuum of Learning, traditional kindergarten and first-grade students will now be able to access online learning platforms from their school assigned laptops.
 Technology Distribution Days Families can pick up devices during specified Technology Distribution Days, beginning on August 20.
 CMCSS parents and guardians will receive electronic communication, to include the Technology Usage Agreement and Protection Plan, in the coming days.
 These documents must be reviewed, signed, and returned electronically prior to the student receiving his/her laptop.
 Technology distribution will occur at your student’s enrolled school.
 All traditional and CMCSS K-12 Virtual students can pick up their device on the following days: August 20, 21, 24 from 9 a.m. – 3 p.m.
 August 25 from 1 p.m. – 7 p.m.
 Parents should have a photo ID and their child(ren)’s name(s) and grade level(s).
 Students who still have textbooks, library books, or a technology device that CMCSS has indicated must be returned should bring all items to the Technology Distribution Day.
-Laptops will not be distributed to students who have not returned necessary items.
-Students who already have a district-issued laptop and have not been instructed to return the device do […]
+Laptops will […]

 The CMCSS Communicable Disease Team (CDT) comprised of leaders from CMCSS and the Montgomery County Health Department meet regularly to review the latest guidance from the CDC and make recommendations for the health and safety of students, employees and the community.